Startup Spotlight: Nori is creating a blockchain marketplace open to all to r...

 The podcast alone is worth it!
-I wish the Nori team the best of luck in executing their mission.Michael SouthonInvested 6 days ago
+I wish the Nori team the best of luck in executing their mission.Michael SouthonInvested about 1 month ago

 I appreciate the effort to make an impact on climate change.
 I STRONGLY believe we are reaching a point of no return and something must done to change course!!
-It’s unbelievable to me how little is being done to try to save our planet and reduce CO2!Josh ThillInvested 6 days ago
+It’s unbelievable to me how little is being done to try to save our planet and reduce CO2!Josh ThillInvested about 1 month ago

-I can lose every cent of this investment and still be happy with the knowledge that it went toward finding a new, better way to reduce carbon in the atmosphere.Ethan MackayInvested 10 days ago
+I can lose every cent of this investment and still be happy with the knowledge that it went toward finding a new, better way to reduce carbon in the atmosphere.Ethan MackayInvested about 1 month ago

-Because Nori is building a novel solution to the SINGLE MOST IMPORTANT problem of our time.Adam KerpelmanInvested 10 days ago
+Because Nori is building a novel solution to the SINGLE MOST IMPORTANT problem of our time.Adam KerpelmanInvested about 1 month ago

 Investors should verify any issuer information they consider important before making an investment.